nover/ansible-role-letsencrypt/README.md

 There's a ```dontgen``` tag that dosn't generate certificates but just shows you the generation commands and puts cron tasks.

+Shamelessly forked from gitinsky/ansible-role-letsencrypt so I could publish it to ansible galaxy.
 Requirements
 ------------